ChiragSinhal-1/Central-Medical-Vault/README.md

 #### Hospital
 1. A Doctor will land on to the  hospital's dashboard and can view all the diagnosis request made by the patients.
 2. After examining the patient, the diagnosis comments can be written on the "Diagnosis Submission" Tab.
-This is the place from where the data can be written on the FHIR server and will be refelected immediately on the Patient's portal as well.
+This is the place from where the data can be written on the FHIR server and will be reflected immediately on the Patient's portal as well.
 All the details are transitioned seamlessly between the parties.
 3. Doctor can also see the stock of hospital's medical resources.

 #### Insurance Company
-1. This is where the thirs party integration comes into highligt, the insurance company dashboard will have a tab to see the pending requests and the approval request.
+1. This is where the third party integration comes into highlight, the insurance company dashboard will have a tab to see the pending requests and the approval request.
-2. After analysing the request the Insurer can further proceed for the clain reimbursement.
+2. After analysing the request the Insurer can further proceed for the claim reimbursement.
-3. With FHIR, the data is tamper proof which will exempt the thord party from re-validating the medical records reducing the delay in claims.
+3. With FHIR, the data is tamper proof which will exempt the third party from re-validating the medical records reducing the delay in claims.
 4. The same can be extended for ther third parties like education institutions etc. in future versions of solution.

 ## Additional Features:
-1. The automated bed booking facility is a Azure ML based solution which will learn the severity of the request and assign the bed incase the request are more than the resources availble.
+1. The automated bed booking facility is an Azure ML based solution which will learn the severity of the request and assign the bed incase the request are more than the resources available.
 2. The medical IDs are unique for an inidividual and can't be assigned again in a lifetime.
 3. All the medical records will be stored in the FHIR database in the format defined by them.
 For more details visit (https://hl7.org/FHIR/)
-4. FHIR meets HIPPA regulator and is ISO 27001 certified along with 90 other compliance certifications.
+4. FHIR meets HIPPA regulatory and is ISO 27001 certified along with 90 other compliance certifications.
 5. FHIR comes with an IoT connector through which the data can be sent using smart devices.
 6. The medical records are secured and protected at all times.